mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 More background information about the `Stream` type class (and why it looks
 like this) can be found in [this blog post][more-speed-more-power].
-Note
+Note that
-that in the version 9 of `megaparsec` certain methods of `Stream` were moved
+in version 9 of `megaparsec`, certain methods of `Stream` were moved to the
-to the classes `VisualStream` and `TraversableStream` to make it easier to
+`VisualStream` and `TraversableStream` classes to make it easier to define
-define instances of `Stream` for certain custom input streams.
+instances of `Stream` for certain custom input streams.

 Now we can define `Parser` for our custom stream: